 #2 The reality of support and resistance trading

-Price turns ahead of their level and they miss the trade Very frustrating and traders tend to be more aggressive on their next trades which results in a downward spiral.
+Price turns ahead of their level and they miss the trade Very frustrating and traders tend to be more aggressive in their next trades which results in a downward spiral.
 This can also cause FOMO.

 #3 How to use support and resistance zones

 Price is a very dynamic concept and volatility and momentum can affect price moves in significant ways.
 This is especially true when we look at the most important support and resistance areas.

 When the majority of traders is trying to place a trade at a very obvious price level, the professional traders know this and they will then do their best to kick out the amateurs by letting price spike through levels or make it turn before the actual level.

 To overcome this shortcoming and to improve our trading skills, we need to start using ZONES instead of just single lines.